Nsala of Wala in the Nsongo District: Subsequent investigation

-Stannard undertook a visit to Wala between 24 and 26 May.
+Stannard visited Wala between 24 and 26 May.
 He was informed that one of the wounded had succumbed to their injuries during his absence.
 He proceeded to examine the corpse and concluded that the cause of death was a bullet wound.
 Additionally, he discerned that the injuries sustained by the chief Elisi, whom he treated the following day, were likely caused by a bullet.
 Elisi provided a detailed account of how the guards from Lifinda/Lifunda initially apprehended several individuals upon their arrival.
 Upon inquiring with their leader, Lifumba, as to the rationale behind the attack, noting that the scheduled rubber delivery was not due for another three days, he was met with gunfire from an Albini rifle.
-Other sources, including the chief Mpombo, indicate that the killings and the cannibal meals that followed occurred at a later point in time.
-According to these accounts, Boali was shot by Likilo, Bondingangoa by Mboyo, and Esanga by Lomboto.
+Other sources, including the chief Mpombo, told that the killings and the cannibal meals that followed had occurred at a later point in time.
+According to these accounts, Boali was shot by a man called Likilo, Bondingangoa by Mboyo, and Esanga by Lomboto.

-Further reports indicate that the guards remained in Wala for one night and subsequently returned to Lifinda the following morning.
-On their return journey, the guards, when questioned by Bokumgu Isekolumbo regarding the rationale behind the delivery date, are said to have shot him.
-Additionally, at Stannard's request, suspected bone fragments from individuals who had been consumed were shown.
-One piece was claimed to have belonged to Boali's forearm, while another was purported to be from the leg of a woman named Balengola.
+Further reports indicated that the guards had remained in Wala for one night and subsequently returned to Lifinda the following morning.
+On their return journey, the guards, when questioned by Bokumgu Isekolumbo regarding the rationale behind the delivery date, reportedly shot him.
+Several bone fragments from consumed individuals were shown to Stannard at his request.
+One piece was described as part of Boali's forearm, another as leg bone of a woman named Balengola.

-As Stannard states in his account, he and John Harris reported the events in question to Judge Bosco on 4 June, as the judge was requested a meeting in writing.
-Stannard signed a statement regarding certain aspects of the case.
+As Stannard stated in his account, he and John Harris reported the events in question to Judge Bosco on 4 June, after the judge had requested a meeting.
+There Stannard signed a statement about the case.